Theja37/19CS302_Module_4/Ex no_16.md

 3. Write program to find minimum numbers.
 4. Read the value using scanf.
 5. Ask the user to make an input.
-6. Print out the answer.
+6. Print out the answer
 7. End.

 ## Program: